MobileNowGroup/Jekyll-mn-website/_projects/LaneCrawford-Love-the-Unknown.md

 #### Results

-An overwhelming response, with the number of consumers taking part in the campaign exceeding target by xx%. [_Check 11,000 figure against target, then less sensitive if we announce this way_]
+An overwhelming response, with the number of consumers taking part in the campaign exceeding target by 20%. [_Check 11,000 figure against target, then less sensitive if we announce this way_]

 </div>